WhateverSkynet/nodebb-plugin-moonlight/README.md

 Battle.net integration for NodeBB and other usefull tools for World of Warcraft guilds.

+## Installation

+    $ npm i nodebb-plugin-moonlight --production

-# Features:
+## Features:

 - Private application process.
 - Guild news page.
+- Guild roster page.

 # DISCLAIMER

-Currentrly this plugin is made for one particular site and tied to a particular design.
-It does not work with nodebb installation out of the box.
+Currentrly this plugin is made for a specific guild site and tied to design (you can't make visual changes easily).

+## Requirements

+User groups:
+- officers
+- raiders
+- trials